youron1115/code-repo/自來水供應通知/README.md

 ### Extended usage
-By setting up a scheduled task, the script can be executed at regular intervals to check the water supply status of the location.
+By setting up a scheduled task, the script can be executed at a time which user want to check the water supply status of the location.